darrenburns/textual-autocomplete/README.md

 https://github.com/user-attachments/assets/25b80e34-0a35-4962-9024-f2dab7666689

-`PathInputAutoComplete` has a bunch of parameters that can be used to customize the behavior - check the docstring for more details.
+`PathAutoComplete` has a bunch of parameters that can be used to customize the behavior - check the docstring for more details.
 It'll also cache directory contents after reading them once - but you can clear the cache if you need to using the `clear_directory_cache` method.

 ## Dynamic Data with Callbacks